d-shaun/CrownBot/README.md

 ![CrownBot profile picture](https://i.imgur.com/a6zovhE.png)

-A Discord bot that uses Last.fm API to track scrobbles and rank users in a guild.
+A Discord bot that uses the Last.fm API to track scrobbles and rank users.

 Commands and FAQs: <https://d-shaun.github.io/cbdocs/>.